gladkhumalo/PowerShell/README.md

 # PowerShell
-Simplify life for administrators and end users while enhancing security for organizations

-# PowerShell for System Administrators

 A comprehensive collection of PowerShell scripts, tools, modules, and best practices designed to help System Administrators automate, manage, and optimize Windows environments efficiently.